 Walpole is a medium-sized town located in the state of Massachusetts.
-With a population of 25,102 people and four constituent neighborhoods, Walpole is the 78th largest community in Massachusetts.
+With a population of 26,652 people and five constituent neighborhoods, Walpole is the 74th largest community in Massachusetts.

 Housing costs in Walpole are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Walpole is a decidedly white-collar town, with fully 85.23% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Walpole is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Walpole who work in management occupations (14.00%), office and administrative support (12.01%), and sales jobs (11.34%).
+Walpole is a decidedly white-collar town, with fully 88.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Walpole is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Walpole who work in management occupations (18.15%), office and administrative support (11.84%), and business and financial occupations (9.08%).

 Also of interest is that Walpole has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Walpole telecommute to their jobs.
 Overall, about 13.97% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.